 a writer of sorts

-Across an asphalt scar,
+reached across an asphalt scar,

-indifferent to our presence,
+the step.
+Indifferent to our presence,

 prickets came to dine.